Echoic memory: Development

-Affect echoic memory capacity seems to be independent of age.
+Affect echoic memory capacity may be independent of age.

 Problems

 Children with deficits in auditory memory have been shown to have developmental language disorders.
 These problems are difficult to assess since performance could be due to their inability to understand a given task, rather than a problem with their memory.

 People with attributed unilateral damage to the dorsolateral prefrontal cortex and temporal-parietal cortex after experiencing a stroke were measured using the mismatch negativity test.
-For the control group the mismatch negativity amplitude was largest in the right hemisphere regardless if the tone was presented in the right or left ear.
+For the control group the mismatch negativity amplitude was largest in the right hemisphere regardless of whether the tone was presented in the right or left ear.

 Mismatch negativity was greatly reduced for temporal-parietal damaged patients when the auditory stimulus was presented to the contralateral ear of the lesion side of the brain.
 This adheres to the theory of auditory sensory memory being stored in the contralateral auditory cortex of ear presentation.
 Further research on stroke victims with a reduced auditory memory store has shown that listening to daily music or audio books improved their echoic memory.
-This shows a positive effect of music in neural rehabilitation after brain damage.
+This suggested a positive effect of music in neural rehabilitation after brain damage.